FusionAuth/fusionauth-site/site/_posts/2020-04-22-dot-net-command-line-client.md

 This would be a useful tool if you had customer service folks, who were comfortable with the CLI, and needed to add users or otherwise update user information in the FusionAuth identity server.

 In the second part of this tutorial, we will use the Authorization Code grant to protect pages in an ASP.NET web application.
-But for now we'll only be adding users.
+But for now, we'll only be adding users.

 ## Prerequisites